Issue 001 Live

 Five minutes.

 A fortnightly briefing wrapping the only three things that move the conversation with a CISO or a CFO: what's been bought, what's been announced, and what the market is paying for it.
-Every story is mapped to either the SaaSpocalypse displacement thesis or this week's Mythos consolidation thesis.
-Forward to anyone on the team.
-Questions to me and the desk.
+Every story is mapped to either the SaaSpocalypse displacement thesis or the Mythos consolidation thesis.
+Forward where useful.

 ▰ Top of the file · The three movements

 1. Cyber consolidation has gone parabolic.
-Nine acquisitions in the last fortnight — ServiceNow closed Armis at $7.75B, Cisco bought Astrix at $400M, Cyera (in our stack) bought two companies in a month, Torq (in our stack) absorbed Jit.
+Nine acquisitions in the last fortnight — ServiceNow closed Armis at $7.75B, Cisco bought Astrix at $400M, Cyera bought two companies in a month, Torq absorbed Jit.
 The standalone cyber vendor is being priced out of existence.

 2. The AI-trade has split the market in half.
 NVDA printed $81.6B on Tuesday — 85% YoY — and the stock barely moved.
 Alphabet is up 23% YTD on Cloud strength.
 Microsoft is the worst Mag 7 performer at −14%, punished for $190B capex with no agentic monetisation story.
 The same dispersion is killing pure-play SaaS.